I'm not the Immortal Artist. You are

 As an Artist Do I Have the Right to Refuse my Work to Someone I Disagree With?

-Those who know me know that I am a man of ummm many strong opinions, especially regarding the extremists on the so called "Right" of America.
+Those who know me know that I am a man of many strong opinions, especially regarding extremists of any kind.
 My work often attacks head on the issue of extremism both here in the United States and abroad.
-I refuse religion in any form even while embracing spirituality in every form.
 I hold nothing against anyone who carries a different belief than I do.
 But I hold everything against those who would shove those beliefs down the throats of others.

-With that said, when Christians such as photographers claim that they have no obligation to be hired to shoot a gay wedding when it goes against their beliefs, I stand appalled first and then chagrined at myself, because if the table were turned and I was asked to photograph something such as a virulently anti-gay pastor telling the world that gays should go to hell, I'd have a hard time not saying HELL NO to them.
+With that said, when extremist christians such as photographers or cake makers claim that they have no obligation to be hired to shoot a gay wedding or make cake for a lesbian couple because it goes against their beliefs, I stand appalled.
+But I also have to consider what the situation would be like if the tables were turned and I was asked to photograph something that I did not believe in.
+I'd have a hard time knowing how to handle it.

-So where does that leave us?
-Most would just drop the subject here and hope like hell that they are never placed in a situation where they have to make that decision.
+Most would just hope like hell that they are never placed in a situation where they have to make this kind of decision.
 But in this world the more we are known for our beliefs the more those beliefs are challenged.
-If we are not prepared to handle them then we end up in lawsuits and plastered across the headlines.
-I am speaking to creatives on both sides of the issue, not just for those who think like myself.

 So how do I, the creative, resolve this moral dilemma?

-Many make the suggestion that the best thing a creative person can do is to botch the job so badly that the particular client would never want to come near you again.
+Some make the argument that the best thing a creative person can do is to botch the job so badly that the particular client would never want to come near you again.
 If your a baker then spit in the cake and use alum instead of baking soda.
 If your a photographer then make every photo as blurry as you can.
+Meet extremism with extremism.

 I council that this is absolutely the wrong method.
-That the best method is to meet the most hateful with love and give them the best damned work that can be created, make it with all the love and care you can put into it.
-Yes I can hear you "Grey your too soft".
-But there is a method to my madness.
-First why would I want to sabotage my own work?
+The best method is to meet the most hateful with love and give them the best damned work that can be created, make it with all the love and care you can put into it.
+Why would I want to sabotage my own work?
 Isn't it better to maintain ones professional and personal morals?
-Doesn't the right claims that the godless have no morals?
+Doesn't the right claims that the 'godless' have no morals?
 Aren't we giving into the haters by becoming haters ourselves?

-But as I said, there is a method here.
-I never go silently.
-My work may be perfection and done with love, but my voice will also be raised against the hate.
-I have no objections to shouting as loud as I can against the hate.
+But there is also no reason to silently do the work and bite the bullet.
+My work may be done with love, but my voice can also be raised against the hate.
+I have no objections to shouting as loud as I can against extremism.
 In fact my own personal moral code insists that I do not let it "just pass" and move on.
 My code suggests that this is an opportunity to perhaps teach the haters something about love and acceptance of all even when you are hated back.
-Did Jesus not say "turn the other cheek" Or was that Gandhi?
-Doesn't matter.
-What matters is there is wisdom and logic in that saying.
-But it said nothing about not taking the opportunity to teach either.
+What we miss when we hate, is the true opportunity to teach and change minds.

-In the end if we as creatives are also teachers.
-As much as we may not like it, we have an opportunity here that we are passing up if we just snarl at the haters and refuse to do any work for them.
-We are just like them and I refuse to stoop to that level.
+We as creatives are also teachers.
+We have an opportunity here that we are passing up if we just snarl at the haters and refuse to do any work for them.
+If we meet hate with hate we are just like them and I refuse to stoop to that level.